 An amazingly effective technique that works the best is massaging the problem area forward, toward the nipple, continuously and repetitively.
 It can be tender to touch, but if it’s not excruciating to do, try to persevere.
 Do this in conjunction with some of the other tips on this list, and it works nearly every time.

 So many nursing moms have told me how well this works.
 The heat of the water and the moisture combined is great for loosening up the hardened milk.
 Try hand expressing, or try using that massaging technique to get that milk duct taken care of.
 A cautionary tip, I always had trouble keeping the blocked duct in one place while in the shower.
 It’s suggested that several showers throughout the day are needed to cure a blocked duct.

 Warm Moist Compress

 Oooooh yes!
 Vibration is such an effective way to get even the most stubborn blocked ducts clear.
-I caution you, that depending on the severity of pain you feel, this may be too extreme of a solution.
+I caution you that if you have severe pain, this might not be the solution for you.
 The vibrations will have to have a decent amount of kick to do some actual good.
-That means a vibrator might be the best available option.
+That means a personal vibrator might be the best available option.
 Don’t have one?
 Think about what you have around the house.
 An electric toothbrush?
 Your partner’s electric shaver?
 There are plenty of options lying around.